 @ginger_days_ went on to say, “I find it hard to imagine a future because I can’t see how it would look.
 I can’t imagine what my girlfriend will look like when I eventually marry her.
 I can’t imagine what we would be like with a baby.
 I can’t see it.
 I feel a lot though.
 I am a very emotional person.”

 There are 7,794,798,739 humans on Earth, so it is very clear that everyone is bound to think a little differently.
 However, it has been very eye opening to realize the huge differences that we do have that I was previously unaware of.
 I am just glad that this topic has resulted in so many different stories and has allowed us all to talk about our thoughts.
 While mental health continues to be a huge burden with most people, I am just hoping this open dialogue can make a difference.
 I am glad we are starting to normalize talking about what exactly is going on inside of our extremely complex minds.

-Link to my interview with a person who does not have an internal monologue.
+My interview with a person who does not have an internal monologue: